0xTariq-dev/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

     - 5-request_store.js
         A script that gets the contents of a webpage and stores it in a file.
-        - Usage: `node 5-request_store.js <URL> <file path>`
+        - Usage: `node 5-request_store.js <URL> <file path>` -6-completed_tasks.js
+        A script that computes the number of tasks completed by user id.
+        - Usage: `node 6-completed_tasks.js <URL>`